OliverIgnetik/Data-Structures-Algorithms-Python/README.md

 ## Overview

-This repository is a collection of algorithms and data structures implemented in `Python 3.85`.Included are some helpful examples of more advanced Python concepts like decorators and abstract base classes.
+This repository is a collection of algorithms and data structures python.Included are some helpful examples of more advanced Python concepts like decorators and abstract base classes.
+Please check the `anaconda-project.yml` file for dependencies and package versions.

 ### Data Structures